aergoio/aergo/pkg/trie/README.md

 In case of the standard SMT that proof would have been [D0, D1, D2, h3]

 ### Compressed Merkle proofs
 Like in the standard sparse Merkle tree, Merkle proofs can also be compressed.
-Since most of the nodes in the Merkle proof are default, we can use a bitmap and set a bit for every index that is not default in the proof.
+We can use a bitmap and set a bit for every index that is not default in the proof.
 The proof that the blue LeafNode1 is included in the tree is: [LeafNode2, D1, D2, LeafNode].
 This proof can be compressed to 1001[LeafNode2, LeafNode].
 The verifier of the compressed Merkle proof should know to use D1 to compute h2 because the second index of the bitmap is 0, and D2 for the third proof element, etc.

 ### Proofs of non-inclusion
+There are 2 ways to prove that a key is not included in the tree :
-A limitation of the modified sparse Merkle tree is that the proofs of non-inclusion are not explicit: the proof that a key is not included in the tree is a proof that a leaf node is on the path of a non-included key or that the value is default at height 0.
+- prove that the Leaf node of another key is included in the tree and is on the path of the non-included key.
+- prove that a default node (byte(0)) is included in the tree and is on the path of the non-included key.

 For example, a proof that key=0000 is not included in the tree is a proof that LeafNode is on the path of key and is included in the tree.
-A proof that key=1111 is not included in the tree is a proof that the value is default at height 0 (same as the standard sparse Merkle tree).
+A proof that key=1111 is not included in the tree is a proof that D2 is on the path of the key and is included in the tree.

 ### Deleting from the tree
 When a leaf is removed from the tree, special care is taken by the Update() function to keep leaf nodes at the highest subtree containing only 1 key.
 Otherwise, if a node has a different position in the tree, the resulting trie root would be different even though keys and values are the same.